How we interpret a few missed putts can start to shape how we view ourselves overall as putters

 First of six excerpts from The Lost Art of Putting, by Gary Nicol and Karl Morris.

 A missed putt in and of itself means nothing beyond the meaning we personally attach to it.

-Great putters tend to adopt a good attitude to putting.
-Your story will determine or at the very least, heavily influence your attitude.
+Great putters tend to adopt a good attitude toward putting.
+Your story will determine or, at the very least, heavily influence your attitude.

 What you will produce in the outside world will be relative to the stories you keep telling yourself.
 The stories we tell ourselves can begin to act out, even at a subconscious level.

-As Trevor Sylvestor, a great therapist, tells us: what the thinker thinks the prover proves.
+As Trevor Silvester, a noted cognitive hypnotherapist, tells us: what the thinker thinks, the prover proves.

 Any evidence to counter that belief is ignored.
 The putts rolled smoothly, the birdie putts that go in, the great lag putt from 50 feet?
 They are all passed over because the thinker thinks we are poor at putting so it doesn’t in any way go looking for any evidence to contradict that story.